 In this section, I’d like to make a distinction between the influence of power and technology at the geopolitical scale and at the level of individual organizations.

 Let’s start with power at the geopolitical level.
 Should Europe choose between the power of the state in China and the power of the market in the United States?
 Or is there an alternative model?
-Marleen Stikker, director of Waag Technology & Society in Amsterdam, is an advocate for open source.
-She draws a comparison with the community farms we used to have in the past, I.e. communal pastures in villages.
+Some experts advocate a third way, like open source.

 As Stikker proposes, we can unite as citizens – or should we perhaps just trust that those in power in business and government will ultimately do what’s best for us?
 Although this is a very optimistic approach or outlook towards humanity, the past shows that we cannot entirely rely on optimism.